shakesoda/hashlink-exts/README.md

 # hashlink-exts
 Backup of internal hashlink modules.
 Might be useful if you're brave.

+# Status
+Be forewarned, there are significant API gaps in both `exlua` and `exphysfs` as of this moment.
+This will be addressed over time as needed.

 # Documentation
 Currently everything in here is undocumented except for the comments in the haxe files.